harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/resilience-score.md

 Here's an example:

 * **Experiment A** runs, and includes 3 faults.
-Fault weights, number of probes, and resulting success rates of this experiment are as follows.
+Fault weights, number of probes, and probe success rates are as follows.

    | Fault | Weight | Number<br />of probes | Probes<br />succeeded | Fault<br />resilience |
    |:----:|:---:|:---:|:-------:|:-------:|